Steered by his Bradshaw's, Michael Portillo heads along the Essex bank of the Thames before crossing the river into the Garden of England, Kent.

-From Upminster, Michael takes the London, Tilbury and Southend Railway to Tilbury and finds out how the line and the old station transformed the town into one of the country's most important ports.
-At the docks, Michael tries his hand at loading a container onto a pocket wagon.
+From Upminster Michael takes the London, Tilbury and Southend Railway to Tilbury and finds out how the line and the old station transformed the town into one of the country's most important ports.
+At the docks, Michael tries his hand at loading a container on to a pocket wagon.

-Over the river at Gravesend, Michael discovers how one of Queen Victoria's favourite army officers, General Gordon, left his mark on the town.
+Over the river at Gravesend Michael discovers how one of Queen Victoria's favourite army officers, General Gordon, left his mark on the town.

-Michael's last destination on this leg is Rochester, where he encounters a host of familiar characters and explores the city, which was home to one of the Victorian era's greatest writers, Charles Dickens.
+Michael's last destination on this leg is Rochester, where he encounters a host of familiar characters and explores the city which was home to one of the Victorian era's greatest writers, Charles Dickens.

 |Executive Producer||John Comerford|